#1 MCINTOSH (also #37)

 #4 GALA

-Gala- (There are many different types of Gala apples).
-The Crossnore Heritage Orchard has one Gala apple Tree #4.
+Gala- The Crossnore Heritage Orchard has one Gala apple tree; Tree #4.
 This apple ripens in September.
 I don’t know of any truly Older Gala trees in Avery County.
-Gala apple trees are not a true heirloom apple trees.
+Gala apple trees are not a true heirloom apple tree.
 Gala was the result of modern research in New Zealand in the 1930s and wasn’t released until 1974.

-This Gala apple tree sort of snuck into the Crossnore Heritage Orchard by mistake. (-: We have considerd changing this variety one day.
-There are many ‘types’ of Gala apples but this Gala variety seems to be a rather average one to us.
-Many Galas are good and useful apples.
+This Gala apple tree sort of snuck into the Crossnore Heritage Orchard by mistake. (-: There are many ‘types’ of Gala apples but this Gala variety seems to be a good one to us.
+Many Galas are good eating apples, so we are glad to have let this Gala sneak into our heirloom apple orchard.

-For more information see the article on this website called ‘What is an Heirloom Apple?’
+For more information on the difference between modern and heirloom apple varieties, see the page on this website called ‘What is an Heirloom Apple?’

 One of many old Southern apples with a confusing name or background.
-There are at least 3 apples in the Southern Appalachians known with “Stump” in the name.
-These “Stump the World” trees produce fruit that are medium to large size with a very oblate or flatten shape..
-They begin fully ripening in early October ..
-For generations a favorite family eating apple, fine grained and quite sweet.
-The fruit keeps well in storage.
+There are at least 3 apples in the Southern Appalachians with at least “Stump” in the name.
+This “Stump of the World” tree produces fruit that are medium to large size with a very oblate or flatten shape..
+They begin fully ripening in early October.
+A family favorite eating apple, it is fine grained and quite sweet.
+This Stump of the World apple also keeps well in storage.

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

-Newtown Pippin – (also known as Albemarle Pippin).
-The Crossnore Heritage Orchard has three Newtown Pippin trees in total, tree #7, #17, and #38.
-The Newtown Pippins are the last apple to ripen in the orchard.
-They begin to ripen at the end of October and continue throughout November.
-This variety was not common in Avery County.
-However it has been one of the most common home orchard and commercial apple tree varieties in the United States.
-Please share with us your stories, if you have some on the Newtown Pippin.
-We can post them on this website, if you wish.
+Newtown Pippin– (also known as Albemarle Pippin).
+The Crossnore Heritage Orchard has three Newtown Pippin trees, tree #7, #17, and #38.
+The Newtown Pippins are the last apple to ripen each fall in the Crossnore Heritage Orchard.
+They just begin to ripen at the end of October and continue through November!
+We don’t believe this variety was very common in Avery County.
+However it may have been one of the most common apple tree varieties in the United States in the 1700 and 1800s..

-The Newtown Pippin is one of America’s most historically significant apples.
-Originally found in Newtown Village on Long Island, New York in 1666.
-Its popularity grew rapidly across the Northeastern US at a time when New York State was the largest apple producing state in America.
-We shipped Newtown Pippins to England in the mid-1700s in large wooden barrels.
-After the American Revolution, England continued to demand the Newtown Pippins.
-President Jefferson and his neighbors grew and shipped them in the early 1800s, calling them Albemarle Pippins.
-(Albemarle County Virginia).
+The Newtown Pippin is one of the oldest American apples!
+It was originally a chance seedling in Newtown Village on Long Island, New York in 1665.
+Its popularity grew rapidly across the Northeastern States at a time when New York State was becoming a source of apple production in the British Colonies.
+American orchards began shipping Newtown Pippins to England in 1759 due to the work of Benjamin Franklin.
+After the American Revolution, Newtown Pippins continued to be exported to England.

-The Newtown Pippin is a medium to large, roundish oblate yellow apple, often with a few pink spots when ripe in October.
-It is an outstanding keeper throughout the winter months and reaches its peak flavor around Christmas.
-Used for virtually all purposes, but especially Pie making and Cider.
-Its popularity over the centuries has never wavered.
+The Newtown Pippin is a medium to large, round shaped, greenish yellow apple, showing large dark lenticles as it ripens.
+It is an outstanding keeper through the winter months, becomes sweeter in storage, reaching its best flavor around Christmas.
+Used for virtually all purposes, including apple sauce, baking, and cider.

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

 Since planting Grimes Golden trees in the Crossnore Heritage Orchard we have found a lot of interest in the apple.
-Thought to be a seedling apple planted by Thomas Grimes about 1790 in Brooks County, West Virginia, now part of Virginia; It quickly gained national attention for cider making, reported to ferment to 9% alcohol.
+It is thought to have been a seedling apple planted by Thomas Grimes about 1790 in Brooks County, West Virginia, and now part of Virginia; It quickly gained national attention for cider making, and reported to ferment to 9% alcohol.
 It is an all-around excellent juicing, eating and cooking apple.
 It’s a beautiful golden apple with tough skin and scab resistance.
-An early and a reliable bearing apple.
+It is an early and a reliable bearing apple.
 It is also believed to be a parent of the Golden Delicious.

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

 Ray – (also called the Munson Sweet) – The Crossnore Heritage Orchard has one Ray apple, it is Tree #9.
-The Ray begins ripening very slowly in late September and continues ripening well into October.
-We were lucky to find thsi Ray apple tree.
-Why, because according to everyone, “Stamey Branch used to have Ray apples all up and down it”.
-Today perhaps only this one old Ray apple tree remains at Bill and Edna Vance’s’ and it’s still everyone’s favorite apple.
-Actually, we could use you help.
-Whether you know it as a Ray or something entirely different, please let us know.
-Please share with us your story.
-We can post it on this website, if you wish.
+The Ray begins ripening very slowly in late September and continues ripening Through all of October.
+We were lucky to find this Ray apple tree in about 1998.
+Why?
+Because according to many, “Stamey Branch used to have many Ray apples all up and down it”.
+Today it may be there is only this one Ray apple tree remaining in Altamont and it’a located at Bill and Edna Vance’s farm.
+We could really use you help.
+Whether you know it as a Ray or something entirely different, please let us know if you think you have this apple.

 Billy’s father told him this apple was the Ray Apple.
 An excellent balance of acidity and sweetness.
 Edna uses them for all her apple recipes and Billy eats them fresh too.
 A striking color of orange, red, bronze, & green.
 We can find the Ray apple in the pomological literature under the name ‘Munson Sweet’; where we find it was discovered in Massachusetts in 1849 as a “fine textured, tender, juicy, and sweet, good quality apple for kitchen use.”

-“It is early bearing and late blooming”.
+“It is late blooming and fairly early bearing”.
 What more can we ask!

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”